 OR (I will probably only review one of these two)

 The Locals by Jonathan Dee (2017) – Set in the Berkshires, this one sounds like a great study in the growing gap between the wealthy and the rest of us–particularly as it relates to resort towns and the people who live there, both the weekenders and the full-time residents.
 Goodreads link.
+Still on my Want to Read list.
+The start was confusing and I wasn’t feeling it; will probably give it another go later on.

 Green by Sam Graham-Felsen (2018) – Young Adult choice – The main character here is a white kid in a predominately black school in Boston in 1992.
 So we get race relations from Boston, but also for the US as a whole because the LA riots are happening in the background.
 It’s a new book by a debut author, so not well-known at this point, but, as I said above, I wanted to include something a little more contemporary for my YA or Young Reader’s choice(s).
 Although the main character is 12, what I’ve seen so far indicates it may be more of a middle school or high school choice.
+UPDATE: Definitely more of a Young Adult read.

 Carry On, Mr. Bowditch by Jean Lee Latham (1955) – Young Readers – This is a Massachusetts historical novel for young readers, but I’m adding it to my list because it doesn’t cover the American Revolution or the Salem witch trials, despite being set in Salem.
-It’s a Newberry Medal winner, telling the story of Nathaniel Bowditch, “an eighteenth-century nautical wonder and mathematical wizard” (from the Goodreads’ publisher’s blurb).
+It’s a Newbery Medal winner, telling the story of Nathaniel Bowditch, “an eighteenth-century nautical wonder and mathematical wizard” (from the Goodreads’ publisher’s blurb).

 The Dante Club by Matthew Pearl (2003) – This one appeals to me as a literary translator as well as a book nerd who’s read many of the characters as well as Dante.
 It’s set in 1865 Boston and peopled with some of the time’s American literary giants, who are working on an American translation of the Divine Comedy.
 Add in a murder mystery and the race and immigration debates of the time, and I’m very much intrigued.
 Only the fact that I already have several Boston novels on a list of well over my goal of 5 books per state is holding me back.
+Goodreads link.

 The Wedding by Dorothy West (1995) – This was made into an Oprah Winfrey Presents mini-series on ABC starring Halle Berry.
 It’s set among the African American middle class on Martha’s Vineyard in the 1950s, “illustrating one family’s struggles to break the shackles of race and class” (from the Goodreads’ publisher’s blurb).
 It’s also one of the books chosen by the Other Blogger for her trip through Massachusetts.
 Since I’m trying not to cover the same books Andrea does, I won’t be reviewing it.
 (But I may read it on the sly anyway!)